ovidiugrebenisan/labs/lab-03-build-controls.md

 #### View attestations in Kosli

 1. Log in to [app.kosli.com](https://app.kosli.com)
-2. Navigate to your Flow (kosli-tryout-pipeline)
+2. Navigate to your Flow (labs-pipeline)
 3. Click on the latest Trail (your commit SHA)
 4. You should see:
    - **Artifacts**: The JAR file and Docker image with their fingerprints